andreasMazur/geoconv/README.md

 ## Citation

-Further information on GeoConv can be found in our paper:
+Further information on GeoConv can be found in our accompanying publication:

 ```bibtex
 @article{journey_through_surface_convs,